adobe/PDFServices.NET.SDK.Samples/README.md

 dotnet run CreatePDFFromPPTX.csproj
 ```

-#### Create a PDF File From HTML (via Zip Archive)
+#### Create a PDF File From Static HTML (via Zip Archive)

-The sample project CreatePDFFromHtml creates a PDF file from a zip file containing the input HTML file and its resources.
+The sample class CreatePDFFromStaticHTML creates a PDF file from a zip file containing the input HTML file and its resources.
-Please refer the documentation of CreatePDFOperation.cs to see instructions on the structure of the zip file.
+Please refer the documentation of CreatePDFOperation.java to see instructions on the structure of the zip file.
+Please refer the documentation of CreatePDFOperation.java to see instructions on the structure of the zip file.

 ```$xslt
-cd CreatePDFFromHtml/
+cd CreatePDFFromStaticHtml/
-dotnet run CreatePDFFromHtml.csproj
+dotnet run CreatePDFFromStaticHtml.csproj
 ```

-#### Create a PDF File From HTML (via URL)
+#### Create a PDF File From Dynamic HTML (via Zip Archive)

-The sample project CreatePDFFromURL converts an HTML page specified by a URL to a PDF file.
+The sample class CreatePDFFromDynamicHTML converts a zip file, containing the input HTML file and its resources, along
+with the input data to a PDF file.
+The input data is used by the javascript in the HTML file to manipulate the HTML DOM,
+thus effectively updating the source HTML file.
+This mechanism can be used to provide data to the template HTML
+dynamically and then, convert it into a PDF file.

 ```$xslt
-cd CreatePDFFromURL/
+cd CreatePDFFromDynamicHtml/
-dotnet run CreatePDFFromURL.csproj
+dotnet run CreatePDFFromDynamicHtml.csproj
 ```

 ### Export PDF To Other Formats